Cortisol and Blood Sugar Balancing

 What you can do

-Reduce intake of sugar and refined carbohydrate foods
+You do not have a high intake of sugar and refined foods which is great

 Healthy nutritional choices regularly can help buffer against excessive elevation of cortisol, Exercise which will re-sensitize the body to regulate the cortisol stress response.